Guy Maddin: The Heart of the World, Dracula: Pages from a Virgin's Diary, The Saddest Music in the World (1998–2003)

 The success of The Heart of the World marked the beginning of a productive period for Maddin, who produced five feature films within the following eight years.
-Maddin's next feature deepened but also ended his collaboration with Deco Dawson, who was credited as "Editor and Associate Director" on Dracula: Pages from a Virgin's Diary (2002).
-Maddin and Dawson had a falling out in the wake of the production and have not worked together again (Dawson nevertheless spoke kindly of Maddin's following feature, The Saddest Music in the World.
+Maddin's next feature, Dracula: Pages from a Virgin's Diary (2002), was his last collaboration with Deco Dawson, who was credited as editor and associate director.
+Maddin and Dawson had a falling-out in the wake of the production, although Dawson spoke kindly of Maddin's following feature, The Saddest Music in the World.
 Dracula: Pages from a Virgin's Diary was budgeted at $1.7-million and produced for the Canadian Broadcasting Corporation (CBC) as a dance film documenting a performance by the Royal Winnipeg Ballet adapting Bram Stoker's novel Dracula.
-Maddin elected to shoot the dance film in a fashion uncommon for such films, through close-ups and using jump cuts.
-Maddin also stayed close to the source material of Stoker's novel, emphasizing the xenophobia in the reactions of the main characters to Dracula (played by Zhang Wei-Qiang in Maddin's film).
-The resulting film was greeted with critical acclaim, with an 84% average rating on Metacritic and an 85% "Fresh" rating on Rotten Tomatoes.
-Roger Ebert gave the film 3½ stars out of 4, writing that "so many films are more or less alike that it's jolting to see a film that deals with a familiar story, but looks like no other."
-Dracula: Pages from a Virgin's Diary won first prize (Prague D'Or) at the 2002 Golden Prague Television Festival, two 2002 Gemini Awards for Best Canadian Performing Arts Show and Best Direction, and a 2002 International Emmy for Best Performing Arts.
+Maddin elected to shoot the dance film in a fashion uncommon for such films, using close-ups and jump cuts.
+Maddin stayed close to the source material, emphasizing the xenophobia in the reactions of the main characters to Dracula (played by Zhang Wei-Qiang in Maddin's film).
+The resulting film was greeted with critical acclaim, with an 84% average rating on Metacritic and an 88% rating on Rotten Tomatoes.
+Roger Ebert gave the film 3½ stars out of 4, writing that it was "jolting to see a film that deals with a familiar story, but looks like no other."
+Dracula: Pages from a Virgin's Diary won first prize (Prague D'Or) at the 2002 Golden Prague Television Festival, two 2002 Gemini Awards for Best Canadian Performing Arts Show and Best Direction, and a 2002 International Emmy Award for Best Arts Programming.
 Originally a television feature, Dracula: Pages from a Virgin's Diary was released theatrically in 2003.